BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

    * 3-D Protein Structure Viewer (new)
    * SARS-CoV-2 Genome Assembly and Annotation

-`Click here to download a brochure PDF summarizing the BV-BRC transtion and features <../../_static/files/news/2022/bv-brc-overview-brochure-aug-2022.pdf>`_.
+`Click here to download a brochure PDF summarizing the BV-BRC transition and features <../../_static/files/news/2022/bv-brc-overview-brochure-aug-2022.pdf>`_.

 Transition Schedule
 -------------------